esthertrigo/kloadgen/README.md

 * **Value Serialized Config**: This jmeter config element generates plain text messages based on input schema template designed.

-* **Value File Serialized Config**: This jmeter config element allows to upload a value schema file instead to get it from the Schema
+* **Value File Serialized Config**: This jmeter config element allows to upload a value schema file instead to get it from the Schema Registry.
-  Registry.

 * **Value Deserialized Config**: This jmeter config element allows you to define how the value of a message is deserialized.

 * **Value Deserialized Config**: This jmeter config element allows to upload a value schema file to deserialize messages.

 * **Schema Registry Config**: This jmeter config element allows to configure the connection to a Schema Registry, security access,....

-* **Key Serialized Config**: This jmeter config allows to configure a Key Schema from a Schema Registry
+* **Key Serialized Config**: This jmeter config allows to configure a Key Schema from a Schema Registry.

-* **Key File Serialized Config**: This jmeter config allows to upload a key schema file instead to get it from the Schema Registry
+* **Key File Serialized Config**: This jmeter config allows to upload a key schema file instead to get it from the Schema Registry.

 * **Key Deserialized Config**: This jmeter config element allows you to define how the key of a message is deserialized.

-* **Key File Deserialized Config**: This jmeter config allows to upload a key schema to deserialize message key.
+* **Key File Deserialized Config**: This jmeter config allows to upload a key schema to deserialize the message key.

-* **Key Simple Config**: This jmeter config allows to define a simple basic key to send into de message.
+* **Key Simple Config**: This jmeter config allows to define a simple basic key to send into the message.

 ### Setup

 #### Requirement

-KLoadGen uses Java, hence on JMeter machine JRE 8 or superior:
+KLoadGen uses Java, hence on JMeter machine JRE 8 or higher:

-Install openjdk on Debian, Ubuntu, etc.,
+Install openjdk on Debian, Ubuntu, etc.

 ```bash
  sudo apt-get install openjdk-8-jdk
 ```

-Install openjdk on Fedora, Oracle Linux, Red Hat Enterprise Linux, etc.,
+Install openjdk on Fedora, Oracle Linux, Red Hat Enterprise Linux, etc.

 ```bash
  su -c "yum install java-1.8.0-openjdk-devel"